openharmony/docs/en/application-dev/application-models/stage-model-development-overview.md

 - [UIAbility component](uiability-overview.md) and [ExtensionAbility component](extensionability-overview.md)

   The stage model provides two types of application components: UIAbility and ExtensionAbility.
 Both have specific classes and support object-oriented development.
-They are the specific implementation of the abstract ability concept on the stage model.
-They are also units scheduled by the Ability Manager Service (AMS), which schedules their lifecycles as well.

   - UIAbility has the UI and is mainly used for user interaction.
 For example, with UIAbility, the Gallery application can display images in the liquid layout.
 After a user selects an image, it uses a new UI to display the image details.
 The user can touch the **Back** button to return to the liquid layout.
 The lifecycle of the UIAbility component contains the creation, destruction, foreground, and background states.
 Display-related states are exposed through WindowStage events.